 We ponder these bedfellows in the big context of an ill-defined, uncertain future crisis, an imminent projection.
 Within the arena of big, these are humongous and most of us would agree that they create the person a storm of avoidance and a subsequent search for predictability.

 Imagine though, if overwhelming anxiety in response to uncertainty kicked in much sooner – not when there was a looming, serious problem but when there was a much smaller difference like a substitute teacher or lost crayon.

-For RDI families of children on the spectrum, the use of uncertainty is fundamental for good guiding.
+However for RDI® families of children on the spectrum, the use of uncertainty is fundamental for good guiding.

-Beginning with small changes: a red ball instead of a blue ball or a big ball instead of a football.
+We can introduce challenge to our children, beginning with small changes: a red ball instead of a blue ball or a big ball instead of a football.
 The student notices that the unexpected is ok, easily monitored, easily understood.

 Prediction, while perhaps still desirable, becomes less important.

 Failure, strategically introduced in small doses, rather than leading to a breakdown or tantrum, becomes a point of curiosity.

 Pushing Your Child to the Next Step – When They Are Ready

 Lev Vygotsky, the famous Soviet psychologist, observed and wrote authoritatively about the development of higher cognitive functions in children.
 While he died long before the public awareness of autism, his work, especially the concept of the Zone of Proximal Development, was fundamental to the creation of RDI®.

 The Zone of Proximal Development refers to the manner in which new knowledge occurs on the heels of previous learning.
 This important understanding of the development of knowledge is underscored in the RDI® Family Consultation Program, goal one: It will only come about if the child is spending most of his waking hours activity- engaging with people and things in this world.